schmoelder/diss/doc/04_implementation/00_overview.md

 White boxes represent input configurations and solution objects, blue boxes represent internal tools and procedures, green boxes represent external tools, and the orange box represents the core process model.
 ```

-The {class}`~CADETProcess.processModel.Process` class is an abstract representation of the chromatographic process configuration including the operational and design parameters.
+The {class}`~CADETProcess.processModel.Process` class is an abstract representation of the chromatographic process configuration including the model-, design-, and operational parameters.
 Processes can be simulated using a {class}`Simulator <CADETProcess.simulator.SimulatorBase>` which solves the underlying equations.
-The {class}`Simulator <CADETProcess.simulator.SimulatorBase>` adapter acts as an abstract interface to external solvers (e.g. CADET-Core) and translates the internal configuration to the corresponding format of the solver.
+The {class}`Simulator <CADETProcess.simulator.SimulatorBase>` adapter acts as an abstract interface to external solvers (e.g. CADET-Core) and translates the internal configuration to the corresponding API of the solver.
 After the computation is finished, the {class}`~CADETProcess.simulationResults.SimulationResults` are returned and can be further evaluated (see {numref}`process_simulation`).
 If a {class}`~CADETProcess.stationarity.StationarityEvaluator` is configured to test for cyclic stationarity, more chromatographic cycles are simulated until stationarity is reached (see {numref}`stationarity`).

 Different modules are provided that process the {class}`~CADETProcess.simulationResults.SimulationResults`.
 For example, {class}`~CADETProcess.simulationResults.SimulationResults` can be compared to experimental data or other simulation results using the {class}`~CADETProcess.comparison.Comparator` class, which computes residuals such as the sum of squared errors (see also {numref}`comparison`).
-Additionally, key process performance indicators, including purity, yield, and productivity (see {numref}`fractionation`), can be calculated by the {mod}`~CADETProcess.fractionation` module, which automatically determines fractionation times of the simulated chromatograms.
+Additionally, KPIs, including purity, yield, and productivity (see {numref}`fractionation`), can be determined by the {mod}`~CADETProcess.fractionation` module, which automatically optimizes fractionation times of the simulated chromatograms.

 These metrics can be used as objectives in an {class}`~CADETProcess.optimization.OptimizationProblem`, which serves to configure optimization studies.
 Any process parameter can be added as an optimization variable and the provided evaluation methods can be used to construct objectives and constraint functions.
-This enables many different scenarios such as process optimization and parameter estimation.
+This enables many different scenarios such as parameter estimation and process optimization.
 The abstract {class}`Optimizer <CADETProcess.optimization.OptimizerBase>` provides a unified interface to external optimization algorithms such as the genetic algorithm {class}`U-NSGA-3 <CADETProcess.optimization.U_NSGA3>` (see {numref}`optimization`).